-Top 5 4th Quarter Trades of FI - GuruFocus.com
+Top 5 4th Quarter Trades of Fi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were FIRST FINANCIAL CORP /IN/’s top five trades of the quarter.
+According to GuruFocus data, these were Field & Main Bank’s top five trades of the quarter.

-FIRST FINANCIAL CORP /IN/ reduced their investment in NAS:THFF by 24,520 shares.
-The trade had a 0.72% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $46.16.
+Field & Main Bank reduced their investment in ARCA:EEM by 79,900 shares.
+The trade had a 1.87% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $36.46.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, FIRST FINANCIAL CORP /IN/ bought 13,840 shares of ARCA:VEA for a total holding of 43,066.
-The trade had a 0.34% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.64.
+Field & Main Bank reduced their investment in ARCA:VNLA by 8,585 shares.
+The trade had a 0.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.08.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, FIRST FINANCIAL CORP /IN/ bought 1,706 shares of ARCA:VO for a total holding of 10,781.
-The trade had a 0.22% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $208.25.
+Field & Main Bank reduced their investment in NAS:MSFT by 1,110 shares.
+The trade had a 0.17% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $239.99.

-During the quarter, FIRST FINANCIAL CORP /IN/ bought 926 shares of ARCA:VGT for a total holding of 21,625.
-The trade had a 0.19% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $350.99.
+Field & Main Bank reduced their investment in NYSE:MDT by 2,820 shares.
+The trade had a 0.15% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $81.05.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.